Bloomfield Weather Forecast For The Week Ahead - NewsBreak

 Bloomfield Weather Forecast For The Week Ahead

-BLOOMFIELD, NM(Updated at 8am ET)Here's your weather forecast for the next four days.
+BLOOMFIELD, IN(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunny during the day; while mostly clear overnight